 Marketing is a creative field but it’s steadily becoming more data-driven.
 This means that savvy marketing departments now use detailed insights on consumer behavior to identify prospects and increase conversion.
-Your team may be creating the coolest ad campaigns, the most creative content and the best design — but we all know that none of this matters unless you can prove they are actually working.
+Your team may be creating the coolest ad campaigns, the most creative content, and the best design — but we all know that none of this matters unless you can check that they’re working.

 Managers look at the bottom line.
-It may seem that the effectiveness of your marketing strategy is hard to evaluate, but one of the great things about the digital world is that it’s now easier than ever to measure results, thanks to the abundance of available data.
+It may seem that the effectiveness of your marketing strategy is difficult to evaluate, but it’s now easier than ever to measure results, thanks to the abundance of available data.

 Following these criteria, 10 KPIs for Email Marketing might include:

 - The number of emails opened (#)

 - The unsubscribe rate (%)

 The KPIs for other areas of your marketing strategy should be equally precise and measurable.

 Once you’ve decided on which metrics you want to analyze, you can start tracking your KPIs.
 But what do you do with all this information and where do you store it?

 Marketing analysis tools like Google Analytics are extremely powerful but a busy marketing team with a multi-channel strategy can quickly generate a vast amount of data.
 The challenge is bringing all of your marketing data together in one place for analysis.
 You might be surprised to learn that you can do this and create automated marketing KPI reports, in Google Sheets.